 The 10-second takeaway

-For the quarter ended March 31 (Q1), Bemis met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Bemis missed slightly on revenues and beat expectations on earnings per share.

-Compared with the prior-year quarter, revenue contracted slightly and GAAP earnings per share contracted.
+Compared to the prior-year quarter, revenue dropped slightly.
+Non-GAAP earnings per share grew.
+GAAP earnings per share grew significantly.

-Bemis booked revenue of $1.30 billion.
-The 10 analysts polled by S&P Capital IQ hoped for revenue of $1.32 billion on the same basis.
-GAAP reported sales were 1.5% lower than the prior-year quarter's $1.32 billion.
+Bemis logged revenue of $1.30 billion.
+The nine analysts polled by S&P Capital IQ expected revenue of $1.32 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.